 School fundraisers celebrating success with incentives consistently perform better than fundraisers without incentive programs.
 That's why we offer free cash and traditional prizes for students of all ages.

 After the sale, we add the total cash amount to the group's profit check.
 Or, if the team chooses a traditional prize plan, we ship prizes to the group's address.
 Prizes arrive packed by the seller.

 Are you looking for other creative ideas that can also boost sales?
 Incentives can include challenges, special privileges, gift cards, recognition, events, and more.

 Knowledgeable cookie dough salespeople make all the difference in closing the deal.
 Do your research and encourage your students to do the same.
 Interested customers need to get their questions answered quickly to keep their interest.

-Our website has a ton of resources for schools, students, and parents organizing fundraisers.
+Our website has many resources for organizing fundraisers for schools, students, and parents.
 In addition, our cookie dough page answers FAQs, explains how the fundraiser works, and offers tips and tricks.

 When you sign up for a cookie dough fundraiser, each student receives a catalog, order form, and prize flyer.
 We also provide a participant information letter with step-by-step instructions.

 When you properly equip your sellers, they can succeed.
 And when your school is united behind a well-thought-out plan, there is no reason why your cookie dough sales can't exceed your expectations.